Anirudhaagrawal/attention-bench/README.md

 While the decision tree achieves reasonable accuracy, the complexity is not justified:
 - Requires 3-level decision tree with multiple feature checks
-- Only improves from 13.1% to ~8-9% performance loss
+- Only improves from 13.1% to ~8-9% average performance loss
 - Adds implementation complexity and maintenance burden

 **For production systems, we recommend simply using Official FA3 for all workloads.**